ize-er/pointerize/README.md

 ## Let Your Imagination Loose

-Discover what you can do with Pointerize by visiting the [website](https://ize-er.github.io/pointerize/) and tinkering around with the presets in `presets/full.ts`.
-The possibilities are _limitless_
+What can be created by Pointerize?
+The possibilities are _limitless_.
+Visit the [website](https://ize-er.github.io/pointerize/) and tinker around with the presets in `presets/full.ts`.

 <p style="text-align:right;"><a href="#top">back to top</a></p>